Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - **Branch:** A named series of linked commits.
 The most recent commit on a branch is called the *head*.
 The default branch, which is created when you initialize a repository, is called "master."
 The head of the current branch is called `HEAD`.
 Branches are an incredibly useful feature of Git because they allow developers to work independently (or together) in branches and later merge their changes into master.

 - **Remote:** A named reference to another Git repository.
-When you create or clone a repo, Git creates a remote named "origin" that is the default remote for push and pull operations.
+When you create a repo, Git creates a remote named "origin" that is the default remote for push and pull operations.

 - **Commands**, **subcommands**, and **options:** Git operations are performed using commands such as `git push` and `git pull`. `git` is the command, and `push` or `pull` is the subcommand.
 The subcommand specifies the operation you want Git to perform.
 Commands are frequently accompanied by options, which are predceded by hyphens (-) or double hyphens (--) — for example, `git reset --hard`.